Openreach Community Fund

 Overview

-The Openreach Community Fund, established in 1989 as a joint venture between Openreach NI and the Communication Workers Union (formerly known as the Telecommunity Fund), supports grassroots community organizations across Northern Ireland.
+The Openreach Community Fund, established in 1989 with support from Openreach NI and the Communication Workers Union (formerly known as the Telecommunity Fund), supports grassroots community organisations across Northern Ireland.
 Managed by the Community Foundation for Northern Ireland since inception, the fund has made over 569 awards supporting 293,122 beneficiaries.
 With approximately £50,000 allocated annually, the fund focuses on small, locally-based projects that benefit disadvantaged groups including young people, older people, and people with disabilities.
 In 2023-2024, the fund awarded £54,196 to 29 successful applicants.
 The fund was rebranded to the Openreach Community Fund in 2024, reflecting Openreach's ongoing commitment to supporting local communities across Northern Ireland.

 Funding Priorities